Ranch Architecture In Phoenix, Arizona

 The 1960s Ranch rambler separated the private master suite from the children’s rooms with public living, dining, and kitchen spaces.
 This reflected the importance of functionality in Ranch style houses and also created the signature rambling, elongated form.

-Innovative design elements, including patios with sliding glass doors, picture windows, and built-in planter boxes, were incorporated into the plans of Ranch houses.
 These elements emphasized muted versions of the style mostly lack the attached garages and ornate elements usually associated with the Ranch house.

-Famous Ranch Home Examples
+Famous Ranch Home Examples:

 - Rancho del Cielo.
 Ronald Reagan’s Western White House near Santa Barbara, California was the former president’s retreat from public life.